Can You File Bankruptcy on a Judgment in California?

 Don’t wait any longer to deal with the burden of a lawsuit judgment.
 Kostopoulos Bankruptcy Law can help you explore your options and fight for a fresh financial start.
 Time is of the essence, as California judgments can be enforced for ten years.

-Contact us today for a free consultation.
-Call us at (877) 705-1326 or go online to speak with a trusted California bankruptcy attorney.
+Contact us today for a free, no-obligation consultation.
+Call us at 877-969-7482 to speak with a trusted California bankruptcy attorney.
 Don’t let a judgment control your future – take action now!

 This article should answer the key question: Can you file bankruptcy on a judgment in California?
 Still, you may need additional details.
 Some answers to frequently asked questions regarding judgments and bankruptcy are helpful.